GenesisFR/HowToBecomeGoodAtShooters/README.md

 ## Introduction

-I'm going to make a video series about how to become good at shooters because I've noticed a vast number of players don't spend the time to study how game mechanics work or learn from their mistakes.
-It doesn't take a genius to be a decent player so I'm just gonna lay things out there so that everyone can understand how games work and what it takes to become better.
+I'm going to make a video series about how to become good at shooters because I've noticed a vast number of players could use some help to improve the way they play games.
+I will lay things down in a way that everyone can understand to facilitate assimilating new concepts.

 I'll use this document to mention what I'm gonna talk about.
 I'll edit it when I think of new concepts or when I find new tricks.
 If you think of something that is not listed, feel free to message me (contact information at the bottom).
-Once the list is done, I'll start making videos about it.
-Don't expect any good editing, I don't know anything about it so I'll have to learn that on-the-fly and I don't deem it important for these videos.
+Once this document is complete, I'll start making one video per section.
+Don't expect any good intro/outro and transitions, I don't know anything about video editing so I'll have to learn that on-the-fly and I don't deem it important for now.

 While it's divided into 3 sections, the one about The Division 2 will be the first I will focus on.